Learn

 How to use Form 1098 to claim the mortgage interest deduction.
 Covers the $750,000 debt limit, points, PMI, and why fewer homeowners benefit from itemizing.

-Form 1098 is the Mortgage Interest Statement; the document your lender sends each January reporting how much mortgage interest you paid during the year.
-For decades, the mortgage interest deduction was the cornerstone of homeowner tax benefits.
-But the Tax Cuts and Jobs Act of 2017 reshaped the landscape dramatically: it capped the deductible mortgage debt at $750,000 (down from $1 million), eliminated the deduction for most home equity loan interest, and nearly doubled the standard deduction; meaning far fewer homeowners now benefit from itemizing at all.
+Your mortgage interest may save you thousands at tax time — but only if you understand how to claim it.
+Each January your lender sends Form 1098, the Mortgage Interest Statement, reporting what you paid.
+The Tax Cuts and Jobs Act of 2017 reshaped this deduction dramatically: it capped deductible mortgage debt at $750,000, eliminated most home equity loan interest deductions, and nearly doubled the standard deduction, meaning far fewer homeowners now benefit from itemizing at all.

 The mortgage interest deduction is one of the oldest provisions in the U.S. tax code.
 When the modern income tax was established by the Revenue Act of 1913, all personal interest payments; including mortgage interest — were deductible.
 This was not specifically designed to encourage homeownership; it was simply a broad policy that treated interest as a cost of earning income.